-Some women prefer natural remedies for a yeast infection because:
+Some people prefer natural remedies for a yeast infection because:

-- they are concerned about side effects from antifungal treatments
+- They are concerned about the possible side effects of antifungal treatments.

-- they are worried about developing a resistance to antifungal treatments
+- There are concerns about developing resistance to antifungal treatments.

-- a home remedy is more convenient or less expensive than medical treatments
+- A home remedy is often more convenient and less expensive than a medical treatment.

 Yogurt may be an effective remedy because it contains Lactobacillus bacteria.
-This healthful type of bacteria lives in the gut, urinary tract, and vagina without irritating these areas.
+This healthful bacteria lives in the gut, urinary tract, and vagina without irritating these areas.

-It is believed that using yogurt containing good bacteria restores a healthful yeast balance in the vagina.
-Lactobacillus releases hydrogen peroxide, which kills Candida, combatting infection.
+Using yogurt that contains helpful bacteria may restore a healthy balance of yeast and bacteria in the vagina.
+Lactobacillus releases hydrogen peroxide, which kills Candida,

-A combination of yogurt and honey worked well as an alternative to antifungal treatment in pregnant women with vaginal yeast infections, according to a
+A combination of yogurt and honey worked well as an alternative to antifungal treatment in pregnant study participants with vaginal yeast infections, according to

-Other kinds of yogurt tend to contain added sugar.
-Using this will likely make the infection and symptoms worse because sugar causes yeast to multiply.
+But be sure to only use plain yogurt.
+Yogurt that contains added sugar will likely make the infection and its symptoms worse because sugar causes the yeast to multiply.

-Also, while yogurt is effective, it may not provide relief as quickly as traditional antifungal treatments.
+Also, while yogurt may be effective, it may not provide relief as quickly as traditional antifungal treatments.

-The following factors can disrupt the vagina’s natural balance:
+The following factors can disrupt this natural balance: